Ryan Hollweg

-Ryan Alexander Hollweg (born April 23, 1983) is a former American-Canadian professional ice hockey forward.
-He was playing his last season with HC Škoda Plzeň in the Czech Extraliga (Czech).
+Ryan Alexander Hollweg (born April 23, 1983) is an American former professional ice hockey forward.
+He finished his career with HC Škoda Plzeň in the Czech Extraliga (Czech).

 Playing career

 As the son of a Brazilian father of German descent and Canadian mother, Hollweg chose hockey over soccer.
 Even as a young boy, he assumed that someday he would be a professional hockey player.
 Because his Southern California hometown did not have a hockey program, his mother would drive him to neighboring cities to attend hockey clinics.
 He played in the 1996 Quebec International Pee-Wee Hockey Tournament with the Team California minor ice hockey team.
 He left Downey at 14 to play junior hockey in British Columbia, and was impressive in scoring 54 points in 58 games in 1998–99 for the Langley Hornets (BCHL).
 In 1999, he was drafted #1 by the Medicine Hat Tigers (Western Hockey League).
 There, he was known as both a scorer and a tough player, even winning Player of the Week honors twice in his four seasons.

-The 5'11", 212-pounder was drafted by the New York Rangers in the eighth round (238th overall) of the 2001 NHL Entry Draft.
+The 5'11", 212-pounder was drafted by the New York Rangers in the eighth round (238th overall) of the 2001 NHL entry draft.
 Ex Rangers coach Tom Renney, who was director of player personnel at the time, states that although he had doubts about Hollweg's small size, his heart was the difference.
 "You want to give him a try.
 You just don't discount the heart and the character of a guy like that.
 Because these kinds of people will themselves into those opportunities."

 Playing with the Medicine Hat Tigers in the WHL, Hollweg missed most of the 2002–03 season due to a severe concussion, but bounced back to score 57 points in 2003–04.
 He spent 2004–05 with the Hartford Wolf Pack (AHL), and amassed 239 penalty minutes while earning a reputation as a gritty forechecker and occasional fighter.
 He did not make the New York Rangers team at training camp in 2005 but in November, after 7 games in Hartford was called up to the team, where he was part of the forechecking 4th line with Blair Betts and Colton Orr.
 Ryan has achieved all of these accomplishments while suffering from asthma since the age of 5.

 On March 8, 2007, at 13:25 of the third period of a game between the Rangers and the New York Islanders, Ryan Hollweg delivered a check on Chris Simon, sending the sizeable forward into the boards head-first.
 After recovering, Simon proceeded to intentionally hit Hollweg in the jaw with the middle of his stick.
 Hollweg later recovered and left the ice under his own power.
 He received two stitches on his chin and returned to the game later in the third period.
 Subsequently, Simon was assessed a 25-game suspension for his actions, one of the longest suspensions in hockey.